-Embedded exhibition instructions: use arrows to scroll, or swipe to navigate down and up; click the expand icon to view the exhibition fully in your browser; click the menu options for the accessible view.
+Embedded exhibition instructions: use arrows, scroll bar, or swipe to navigate up and down; click the expand icon to view the exhibition fully in your browser; click the menu options for the accessible view.

 A Design Studies Master in Fine Arts Online Exhibition